& Series | event co/sponsorships | email Qdigest | campus orgs | celebration Gala | community outreach

 Social Series (ongoing)

 One clear theme in feedback from DU's LGBTIQ & Ally communities is a need for purely social time--opportunities to just be together, without a specific task or educational outcome.
 Recognizing the importance of this community-building and -maintaining process, we provide an ongoing series of low-key, lo/no-cost social activities.
-The first events each year are our Sweet Treat Meet & Greet (cupcake mixer) held at CME during the first week of classes, and the annual Welcome Back BB"Q" kickoff.
-Our fall HomeComing Out reception, spring celebration Gala and summer Denver PrideFest presence are great opportunities to re/connect!
+The first events each year are our Sweet Treat Meet & Greet (cupcake mixer) held at CME during the first week of fall quarter classes, and the annual Welcome Back BB"Q" kickoff.
+Our fall HomeComing Out reception, spring celebration Gala and summer Denver PrideFest presence are all great opportunities to re/connect!
+Check out our 2013 Summer Socials (PDF flyer)!

 Other occasional socials have included a Queer Coffee Hour at Kaladi's, trips to see the film Milk at the Mayan Theatre and to the summer Colorado Renaissance Faire, Frosting the Pastry (a sounds-dirty-but-it's-not cake decorating workshop), and a Viewer's Choice movie night at DU Hillel.

-See our calendar for upcoming opportunities, and our post-Pride 2012 Summer Socials flyer (PDF).
+See our calendar for upcoming opportunities.
 If you have suggestions and/or are interested in helping organize a simple social, please contact us.

 Our office receives regular requests for speakers to visit classes, campus meetings and community groups, to share their stories growing up, coming out, and working and living as LGBTIQ & Ally people.
 We are developing a training program and more formal scheduling process; if you'd like to help with or participate in that work, please contact us.